 • Three significant methodological changes were made:

 • Future birth rates are now projected using a cohort-based (number of births in a woman's lifetime) approach which better captures a gradual shift towards childbearing at older ages.

 • The model for projecting the size of the civilian labor force was updated to include data from the most recent completed economic cycle, thereby putting more weight on the recent relationships among the various factors affecting labor force participation.

 • A methodological change was made to allow for improved projection of the initial benefit levels of retired workers by age.

 • The 75-year valuation period was changed from 2020-94 to 2021-95.

 |Actuarial balance shown in the 2020 Report||-3.14||-.07||-3.21|

-Note: Totals do not necessarily equal the sum of rounded components.
+Note: Totals do not necessarily equal the sums of components due to rounding.

-The 75-year (2020-2094) actuarial deficit of the HI Trust Fund decreased from 0.91 to 0.76 percent of taxable payroll.
-As shown in Table 2, this result was due to the combined effects of changes in methodology, legislation, and economic, demographic, and programmatic assumptions, including the changes discussed above for OASDI.
-The principal changes exclusively affecting Medicare are:
+The long-range 75-year actuarial deficit of the HI Trust Fund increased from 0.76 to 0.77 percent of taxable payroll.
+As shown in Table 2, this result was due to the combined effects of changes in methodology, and economic, demographic, and programmatic assumptions, including the changes discussed above for OASDI:

 |Changes in actuarial balance due to changes in:||Valuation period||-.01|